 On a basic level, a battlecard is a sales tool that empowers sales to close deals.
 Based on the challenges you uncovered above, what sales goals can you set to monetize your battlecard’s performance?
 Some examples include:

-- Increase upsell success for new products/services by 10%
+- Increase upsell success for new products or services by 10 percent

-- Bring in 7 new customers per quarter from a specific vertical
+- Bring in seven new customers per quarter from a specific vertical

-- Lose 15% fewer deals to a specific competitor
+- Lose 15 percent fewer deals to a specific competitor

 When gathering information for your battlecard, explore the following: